How Do You Choose A Floor Lamp

 The LEPOWER lamp is perfect for your modern room!
-Made with a wooden tripod legs and fabric shade, it will add that rustic chic look.
-Choose from three colors: white, black or natural wood to match any décor style.
+Made with wooden tripod legs and fabric shade, it will add that rustic chic look.
+Choose from three colors: white, black, or natural wood to match any décor style.
 Perhaps it is the wood legs that make up this fun design.
 Would look great next to a storage cabinet in the corner, attracting attention from any guest that walks into the room.

 - Has a sturdy design that makes it wobble-free

 - Has a foot switch to turn the lamp on and off

 - Does not come with a light bulb

 Simple Designs LED Floor Lamp

 This Simple Designs Home floor lamp looks like a tree with two light bulbs and shades.
 The top of the shade is pointed in one direction while the bottom part shines down on you, giving you enough light to brighten up any room!

 - Its separate reading light features a metal gooseneck arm that can be positioned where it’s most needed

 - Its three-way knob allows you to use the bulb on low, medium, or high brightness